Pastoral Care at Hurstmere

 Achievement and Rewards

 As a school we like to focus on the positive achievements of pupils in lessons, around the school, and any extra-curricular activities performed.
 Pupil achievements are recognised and rewarded by gaining house points which are allocated to them individually, and their house, throughout the year.
-We monitor the totals for the week and the Raising Standards Leader will issue a positive postcard home to parents for the top 10 students in the year group.
+We monitor the totals for the week and the Raising Standards Leader will issue certificates in assembly.

 The cumulative scores are then used to support the reward system within the year group, with certificates (Bronze, Silver and Gold awards) being sent home.
 We will be displaying and recognising the efforts of each week’s “Top Ten” on the achievements notice board.

 Each house point awarded is also added to the annual house competition which is concluded at the annual sports day event in the summer term.
-Pupils in Year 7 can also receive letters and praise postcards from teachers and their tutor for their efforts.
+Pupils in Year 7 can also receive letters for their efforts.
 Rewards are run on a termly basis for the top 10 pupils throughout that period, and include rewards such as: pizza parties, laser tag, combat laser games, bowling and karting.

 Microsoft Teams